Manvijay/stats-o-score/README.md

 7. Now Install the App.
 8. Voila!
 The App is now installed on your phone.
 Make sure that you have internet connection before using the App.

-Note: In case of any difficulty while running the app, visit the youtube link provided above to know the functionality better.
+Note: In case of any difficulty while running the app, visit the YouTube link provided above to know the functionality better.
 Enjoy!

 ## **Setup on Android Studio for Devs : -**